 Work with the restaurant.
 Most restaurants love being part of proposals, and you'll find the staff happy to help you make the moment perfect.
 Perhaps the maitre d' can suggest a special table that has just the right lighting for the occasion.
 The restaurant will certainly be willing to work with you regarding the presentation of the ring, the arrival of any friends and family, and even the timing of the meal courses.
 Ask as well about menu and drink suggestions to make the evening perfect.
 Remember, everyone at the restaurant has done this before, and they're likely to have plenty of suggestions on how to make your evening perfect, so lean on their good advice.

 At the heart of any great proposal, whether it's before or after dinner, is the ring.
 At Alpine Rings, we're always ready to help you find the perfect rings to help you and your partner take your relationship to the next level.
-Check out our unbeatable selection of men's wedding bands that are sure to make you the talk of the town.
+If you're looking for some inspiration, check out our tungsten rings for men that are sure to make you the talk of the town.